Sewickley groups to host opioid panel discussion

 • Dr. Gina Goszinski, chief psychiatry resident of the Allegheny Health Network, will talk about addiction psychiatry.

-• Sewickley police Office Dave Yurkovac will talk about the borough's drug drop off box and the state's Good Samaritan Law.
+• Sewickley police Officer Dave Yurkovac will talk about the borough's drug drop off box and the state's Good Samaritan Law.

 • FBI Community Outreach Coordinator Kelly Wesolosky will speak about the FBI Pittsburgh H.O.P.E. initiative, which she directs.